access6080/ElevatorSystem/readme.txt

 - @saadeid@cmail.carleton.ca

 Description:
-This is a java object oriented model of the elevator systems in a building
+This is a java object oriented model of the elevator systems in a building.

 This system comtains the following classes:
 Elevator.java                        ElevatorSystem.java